THUlawtech/LegalAttack/README.md

 ## Dataset

-The annotated data can be found in the 'promptbench' directory.
+The annotated data can be found in the 'promptbench/Annotation' directory.

+The annotation guideline can be found in the 'promptbench/Annotation-guideline' directory.

 We use LEVEN(LEVEN) and CAIL2018(CrimePrediction) as the dataset for the legal judgement prediction.